 San Antonio is a very large city located in the state of Texas.
 With a population of 1,469,845 people and 322 constituent neighborhoods, San Antonio is the second largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Antonio is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, San Antonio isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in San Antonio are a mix of both white- and blue-collar jobs.
 Overall, San Antonio is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in San Antonio who work in office and administrative support (15.15%), sales jobs (11.39%), and management occupations (8.26%).
+There are especially a lot of people living in San Antonio who work in office and administrative support (14.98%), sales jobs (11.46%), and management occupations (8.26%).

 Also of interest is that San Antonio has more people living here who work in computers and math than 95% of the places in the US.

-San Antonio is a very ethnically-diverse city.
+San Antonio is an extremely ethnically-diverse city.
 The people who call San Antonio home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in San Antonio, accounting for 63.34% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Antonio residents report their race to be White, followed by Black or African-American.
-San Antonio also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 63.33% of the city’s residents.
 Important ancestries of people in San Antonio include Irish, English, Italian, and French .

 The most common language spoken in San Antonio is English.
 Other important languages spoken here include Spanish and Other Asian languages.